CoalfireFederal/NetFrenzy/README.md

 Found at `/web/NetFrenzy.html`, just open it in your browser

-I made this

- - Config and Query UI can be hidden with a toggle
+ - UI elements can be toggled by clicking on their label
- - Query bar has a history.
-Use up/down arrow.
-Clears upon page reload
+ - Use up/down arrow or history button to access and replay queries
- - Pause button halts the graph movement physics
+ - Pause button halts the graph physics
- - i button toggles a list of helpful queries you can click on, modify, and run
+ - Built-in list of queries you may find helpful
- - h button toggles your history, also clickable

 ![Preview](/screenshots/neovis-demo.png "Neovis.js client")